nikolayyazov/nikolayyazov/README.md

 - 👀 I’m interested in Python coding in a moment, maybe Java later.
 Also - software testing, maybe more than coding.
 - 🌱 I’m currently learning Python coding
 - 💞️ I’m looking to collaborate on ... dunno
-- 📫 How to reach me ...
-I think there is some way here, on GitHub, to send a message, but I don't know exactly yet.
+- 📫 How to reach me ... nikolay.yazov@gmail.com

 <!---
 nikolayyazov/nikolayyazov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.